jonstuebe/git-fit/README.md

 git.
 Assets are stored in S3.
 Metadata is stored directly in git, so you can have different versions of an asset across different commits.

+## Installation ##

+    go get github.com/dailymuse/git-fit
+    pushd $GOPATH/src/github.com/dailymuse/git-fit
+    make install
+    popd

+## Example Usage ##

+    # Initialize the repo - run this the first time you use git-fit on a repo,
+    # or when you need to reconfigure your S3 credentials/bucket.
+    git fit init

+    # This will add bigfile.blob to git-fit and push the file to S3
+    git fit push bigfile.blob

+    # ... make some changes to bigfile.blob ...

+    # This will push the changes of bigfile.blob
+    git fit push bigfile.blob

+    # Let's assume that someone else updated bigfile.blob
+    git pull origin master

+    # This will pull any updated files, including bigfile.blob
+    git fit pull

 ## How It Works ##

 `git-fit` doesn't use any special git techniques, hooks or features.
 All